Title: Special Issue: Literacy – Is Europe Fit for the Future?

 Alain Michel participated in a seminar on foresight organised in Brussels on March 12th 2010 (second one after the seminar organised in Brussels in September 2009).

-Alain Michel gave a lecture at the University of Creteil on March 9th for about 45 principals and teachers coming from about 23 countries on the salient features of the French education system and the main ongoing reforms.
+Alain Michel gave a lecture at the Université de Créteil of Paris (France) on March 9th for about 45 principals and teachers coming from about 23 countries on the salient features of the French education system and the main ongoing reforms.

-Alain Michel participated in a European symposium held at the European Training Foundation in Torino (Italia) on November 10th on 'Education and training for Change, Sustainability and Social Gain'.
+Alain Michel participated in a European symposium held at the European Training Foundation in Turin (Italy) on November 10th on 'Education and Training for Change, Sustainability and Social Gain'.
 It was organsied in the framework of the issue of the European Journal of Education guest edited by ETF on this subject, which was published in June 2010.
 Alain represented the editorial board of the journal.

 Alain Michel participated in a seminar on October 28th and 29th in Tirana (Albania) organised by the European Training Foundation on short higher technological education.